unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 description: Simplest step-by-step guide on how to resolve .zil domain
 ---

-# Resolve a .zil domain
+# How to integrate .zil resolution from scratch

-## Where can I get .zil domain?
-The most simpliest way is to go to [Unstoppable Domains website](https://www.unstoppabledomains.com) and buy one for yourself
+![Demo](../.gitbook/assets/demozil.gif)

 ## Table of contents

-![Demo](../.gitbook/assets/demozil.gif)

 * [Initialize the project folder](resolve-zil-domain.md#initialize-the-project-folder)
 * [Get a namehash of a domain](resolve-zil-domain.md#taking-a-namehash)